LinuxCommandLibrary

 -d, --diff

-Print a diff of the changes that would be made to the files, without modifying them.
+Print diff of changes without modifying files

 -r, --recursive